Best 10 AI SOC Platforms For Business (2026)

 What Customers Say

 Customers consistently highlight speed and scale as the platform’s core strengths.
 Large-scale log ingestion, fast search, and real-time analysis get positive marks across team sizes and verticals.
-The SOAR layer, with over 300 integrations, is described as an operational accelerator for teams running complex multi-tool environments.
-With that said, customers note the learning curve is steep if your team isn’t already familiar with Google Cloud.
-Cost and support response times are also flagged as concerns at enterprise price points.
+The SOAR layer with over 300 integrations is described as an operational accelerator.
+Something to be aware of is that the learning curve is steep if your team isn’t already familiar with Google Cloud.
+Cost and support response times are also flagged as concerns.

 Our Take